hannibunny/mlbook/ml/transformer/attention.md

 where the functions $g()$ and $k()$ are realized by Vanilla RNN, LSTM, GRU, etc. Since $g()$ must output a probability distribution, it shall apply softmax-activation.

 This Seq2Seq-Encoder-Decoder architecture has been proposed for Machine Translation.
 In this application a single sentence of the source language is the input sequence and the corresponding sentence in the target language is the output sequence.
-Translation can either be done on character or on word level.
+Translation can either be done on character- or on word-level.
 On character-level the elements of the sequences are characters, on word-level the sequence elements are words.
 Here, we assume translation on word-level.

 **Training the Encoder-Decoder architecture for machine translation:**